Forbes 400: Controversies

+Self-made score

+Forbes self-made score rates each member of the list on a scale of 1 to 10.
+A score of 1 is given to those who inherited their fortune and have not worked to increase or manage it.
+A score of 10 is given to those who both grew up poor and overcame significant obstacles.
+Forbes characterizes members with a rating of 6 or above as "self-made".
+For the 2022 edition, this places slightly over two-thirds of the members in the self-made category.

+The self-made score has been invoked in discussions about inherited wealth, economic mobility, and related subjects, with some commentators supporting Forbes' characterization of the list's members, and others challenging it.
+In September 2012, the Institute for Policy Studies claimed that "over 60 percent" of the Forbes richest 400 Americans "grew up in substantial privilege".
+They note that wealthy parents can bestow their children with privileges other than a large inheritance, such as paying for expensive tuition.
+In contrast, the Chicago Booth endorses the claim that most of the Forbes 400 are self-made, while emphasizing that the list's share of entrepreneurs has increased from 40% in 1982 to 69% in 2014.

 Demographics

-Over the first 25 years of the Forbes 400 list, 1,302 distinct people made the list.
-In that time period, 97 immigrants (7.5%) and 202 women (15.5%) made the list.
-Four of the top five richest people in the United States in 2006 were college dropouts: Bill Gates, Sheldon Adelson, Larry Ellison, and Paul Allen.

 A few articles draw on the Forbes 400 to test an evolutionary hypothesis called the Trivers–Willard hypothesis.
 This hypothesis predicts that parents of high socioeconomic status produce more male offspring than parents of lower socioeconomic status.
 Whereas a 2009 study using data on the Forbes 400 shows a strong effect for U.S. billionaires that is consistent with the Trivers–Willard hypothesis, a 2013 study shows some caveats: First, the result is only consistent for male, but not female, billionaires.
 Second, it can only be found among heirs and not self-made billionaires.